 If Sarah says “0% progress but highly confident—shipping in March,” that’s different from panic.

-The other way to kill honest updates: ignore your own cadence.
+The other way to kill it: ignore your own cadence.
 If you set an update cadence, respect it.
 Don’t ask for adhoc updates.
 Don’t Slack “give me an update on goal Y?”
 If you’ve asked for monthly updates, follow that schedule yourself.
 Otherwise you’re teaching everyone the cadence doesn’t matter.

 Putting It Together